veroandreo/grass_opengeohub2019/slides/tgrass_ndvi/PITCHME.md

 @snap[west span-100]
 <br><br>
 @ol[list-content-verbose]
-- Data for the exercise
+- Data for the session
 - Get familiar with the data
-- Use reliability band
+- Use of reliability band
 - Create NDVI time series
 - Gap-filling: HANTS
 - Aggregation